How to Sell Yourself With a Super Sales CV

 Andrew Fennell is a former recruiter and founder of CV writing service and advice centre StandOut CV - One of the biggest resources for CV advice, example CVs, CV templates, cover letters and more.

-Our group of specialists are an organisation that helps our clients boost their online marketing by offering social media management services on a monthly basis.
+We're an organisation that helps our clients boost their social media marketing by offering social media marketing on a monthly basis.

 Back to Candidate blogs